kuzudb/kuzu-docs/docs/cypher/copy.md

 `COPY` statement moves data between external files and database internal.

 ## Copy From
-`COPY FROM` imports data from external files into tables. `COPY FROM` can only be used when the tables are empty.
+`COPY FROM` imports data from external files into tables. `COPY FROM` can only be used when the tables are empty and in initial state.
 Columns from file should match columns defined in the table.
 If columns from file is a subset or in a different order compared to columns from the table.
 You could specify the order through column names after table name in `Copy FROM` statement.

 Consider table
 ```